vrivoire/Rules-demo/readme.txt

-This is a maven project.

-The main class is: com.tempo.technicaltest.Launcher

-This project uses rulebook library (http://www.deliveredtechnologies.com/) The rules logic is in class: com.tempo.technicaltest.core.OrderProcessingRulesBook
+This project uses rulebook library (http://www.deliveredtechnologies.com/) The rules logic is in class:

 Implement the core logic described in http://codekata.com/kata/kata16-business-rules/ as a Java service whose usage is demonstrated and validated by tests.
 Stub dependencies to external